Time Out says

-Explore the frontiers of gender, politics and spectacle in this festival of experimental and cross-disciplinary work at Carriageworks
+Explore the frontiers of gender, politics and spectacle in this festival of experimental art at Carriageworks

-Liveworks festival is the main event in Performance Space's annual program, showcasing local, interstate and international artists pushing the frontiers of art and performance.
-This year you can have your feet baptised, have an awkward conversation about sex, or just chill out under Ross Manning's gorgeous rainbow-coloured light installation Melody Lines, in the Carriageworks foyer.
+Liveworks festival is the main event in Performance Space's annual program, showcasing local and international artists pushing the frontiers of art and performance, and creating surprising experiences.

 This year marks the festival’s fifth birthday, and to celebrate there are five brand new works commissioned by Liveworks, as well as three world premiere performances and several collaborations with artists from the Asia Pacific.
 There are two major themes this time around: “feminist sound”, all about women and non-binary artists smashing artistic boundaries, and “culture disruptors”, who are challenging the foundation of our cultural identities.

 Lauren Brincat’s ‘Other Tempo’ is a free large-scale installation made up of modified drumkits which will be brought to life at certain sessions by a group of celebrated women drummers at Carriageworks.
 The feminist music vibes continue with a newly-commissioned performance by trailblazers Chicks on Speed, who’ll be putting their wearable instruments to good use in ‘I’ll Be Your Body Instrument’.